Machine Learning and AI for Risk Manag ...

 Let’s now briefly look at examples of transition risk drivers.

-In recent years, countries worldwide have put a lot of effort toward finding solutions for risks resulting from climate change.
+In recent years, countries worldwide have put a lot of effort toward finding solutions to risks resulting from climate change.
 Through the Paris Agreement, an international treaty that enjoys the support of 191 countries (and the European Union), nations have pledged to take a host of measures and enact policies that reduce GHG emissions and adopt low-carbon economies.
-Some countries have gone as far as barring the import of certain products while setting deadlines for the manufacture of certain local goods.
+Some countries have gone as far as barring the importation of certain products while setting deadlines for the manufacture of certain local goods.
 For example, the UK has pledged to reduce greenhouse gas emissions by at least 100% of 1990 levels (net zero) by 2050.

 Investors are increasingly factoring climate risks into their investment decisions, a trend that may reflect pressure from non-governmental organizations and environmental groups.
-Indeed, climate change is already being incorporated into investment decision-making and investment approaches by some of the world’s largest asset managers.
+Indeed, some of the world’s largest asset managers are already incorporating climate change into investment decision-making and investment approaches.
 For corporations directly impacted by climate change, both their bond and equity offerings will be subject to valuation and re-valuation as investors change their assessment of the underlying climatic risks.

 The following are various microeconomic transmission channels and the financial risk they create: